Arun-antony267/Url-deploy/README.md

 - Shorten Multiple URLs at a time.
 - Shorten Multiple URLs from upload(file should be of format csv).

+### How This Works

+The given URL is shortened to 7 digit random number and appended to the domain "https://test.tin.ee/" (for example https://test.tin.ee/qwe334f5 ).
+This short URL is then stored in the database along with the original long URL.

+In the case of shortening multiple URLs at a time the long URLs should be seperated by a comma (",").
+The short URL corresponding to the original long URL will shown on the dashbord.

+In the case of shortening long URLs from a file the file should be of the format .csv.
+The short URL for each long URLs in the file will be shown in the dashboard along with the corresponding long URL.

 ### Prerequisites